Fr. Gerard Deveza

 1) US$ 500.00 deposit is required upon reservations together with a photocopy of a passport (valid for 6 months from the date of departure) and Pilgrim’s Profile.

 2) Full payment in U.S. dollars is required before ticketing but in no case shall it be later than thirty (30) days before departure date.

 > 45 days before departure date – US$ 300.00

 > 30 days before departure date – 50% of the Tour Cost

-TOUR COST DOES NOT INCLUDE: Visa fees and documentation expenses, insurance, hospitalization and other medical expenses, tours and transportation during free periods, porterage of extra pieces of luggage in excess of maximum allocation (20 kgs.), drinks and beverages taken during meals, items of personal nature such as laundry, telephone, fax, room service, and other expenses not mentioned in the itinerary terms and conditions.
+TOUR COST DOES NOT INCLUDE Philippine Travel Tax of PHP 1,620.00, airport taxes, visa fees and documentation expenses, insurance, hospitalization and other medical expenses, tours and transportation during free periods, porterage of extra pieces of luggage in excess of maximum allocation (20 kgs.), drinks and beverages taken during meals, items of personal nature such as laundry, telephone, fax, room service, and other expenses not mentioned in the itinerary terms and conditions.

 EXECUTIVE RESOURCES, INC. has arranged for the various tour services to be performed under the responsibility of various contractors.
 Executive Resources, Inc., its employees or its subagents therefore only act as agents for the contractors providing the various services described in the tour and accept no responsibility or liability in connection with losses or accidental expenses due to delays of schedule, overbooking, defaults or “force majeure”.
 All tours and arrangements are subject to the general conditions specified by each contractor.
 Tour itineraries and prices are subject to change without prior notice.
 When making a tour booking, the passenger acknowledges and accepts the foregoing conditions.

 *** RATES AND SCHEDULES ARE SUBJECT TO CHANGE WITHOUT PRIOR NOTICE. ***